brandontruggles/prIDE/README.md

 ## Configuring prIDE

 When prIDE is started for the first time, two new config files will be generated within the root `prIDE/` directory named `front-server.conf` and `back-server.conf`.
 These two config files are read by prIDE during startup, and allow the server admin to modify different server settings such as the default ports for the front-end and back-end servers, as well as the maximum number of allowed clients on the back-end server, using simple JSON syntax.
 The default port for the front-end server is `80`, while the default port for the back-end server is `9000`.
+For development, the live reload server port is 8080.

 ## Currently Supported Languages